Most leads never become customers because purchase decisions are complex, not linear.

 Welcome emails are the perfect way to set the right tone for your relationship with potential customers.
 This is where you want to address why subscribers should engage with your business in the first place.

 7 Wayfinders, a family travel blog, sends out a short and effective welcome email to new subscribers.
-Leslie, the founder of 7 Wayfinders, enthusiastically welcomes the reader in both the subject line and the body of the email.
+Leslie, the Founder, enthusiastically welcomes readers in both the subject line and the body of the email.

 Why this email works:

-• The email addresses subscribers’ pain points and has a clear goal—to show that it is possible to travel with kids.
+- The email addresses subscribers’ pain points and has a clear goal—to show that it’s possible to travel with kids

-• Leslie’s choice of words in her email sign-off —“We are thrilled to have you follow along and get to know you more”—is a signal to subscribers that the relationship isn’t purely business.
+- Leslie’s choice of words in her sign-off—We are thrilled to have you follow along and get to know you more—is a signal to subscribers that the relationship isn’t purely business

 2. The “first order discount” email

-The “first-order” discount is a great example of a loss leader—selling products at a reduced price to attract new customers.
-And many (if not most) consumers have come to expect this when shopping in an online store.
+The “first order” discount is a great example of a loss leader—selling products at a reduced price to attract new customers.
+Many (if not most) consumers have come to expect this when shopping in an online store.
 Offering a discount on the first order lowers the purchase risk and encourages shoppers to buy more, increasing your average order value.

-Go to Bed sells 100% cotton jersey fitted cot sheets and in their lead nurturing campaign, they offer new leads a standard 10% discount on their first order.
+Go to Bed sells 100% cotton fitted cot sheets.
+In their lead nurturing campaign, they offer new leads a standard 10% discount on their first order for subscribing.

 Why this email works: